 The children shown in these photos when asked if they had ever seen a turtle in the area, replied that they had never seen a turtle out there.

-Photos of the area just from 2013.
+Photos of the area from 2013:

-The scene had long since changed, since 1993 when the crimes had occurred.
+The scene had long since changed since 1993 when the crimes had occurred.

 The point on the animals is important in this case, as the nature of the wounds on the victims is disputed between the prosecution and the defense in this case.

 TEENS AND ROBIN HOOD

 Dawn Moore, the older sister of victim, Michael Moore, had described seeing three teens exit the woods on the day of the crime, just prior to the victims being spotted entering the area.
 The location had been a popular hangout for teens as well as kids in the area.
 Teenagers often used the Devil’s Den area to drink and do drugs.

 viewed Dawn Moore who stated that she was out looking for her brother.
 She stated that she saw three boys (1 W/M and 2 B/M) coming out of Robin Hood near the ditch that goes to Devil’s Den.
 She stated that they were near the Hydrant accross the street and as she drove by one of them asked if she wanted a shot.
 She felt that they were talking about drugs.
 She stated that she didn’t see the little Boys that evening.”